variint/variint.github.io/datasceyence/_sources/retina_anatomy.md

 ## Skill

 ### Description
-The retina is the sensory portion of an eye, including the mavcula and optic disk.
+The retina is the sensory portion of an eye, including the macula and optic disc.

 ### Goals
-I know about different retinal diseases.

 ### Links
 * OphthoBook – the free ophthalmology textbook for new students (Timothy Root)